Mexican Real Estate as a 2nd home

 What will the second home landscape in Mexico be like for U.S. buyers?

-Mexico has it all; Mexico has something for everyone.
+Just as California has exotic homes about which you can find more information regarding their sale on the Hometown Station, Mexico too has it all; something for everyone, and you can see the following pictures to see and believe it.
 That should be the overriding message that every residential dominion in this beautiful exposes for the next two years.
 Why?
 Because it’s the simple truth.
 One only needs to determine where they want to be, what geographical amenities they like, whether they’re beach people or colonial aficionados.
 Is it a choice of dry, desert clime on the water, or mountainous tropic in the interior, or just sparkling white sand on luminous beaches dotted by palapa roofs.

 Are you more interested in the well established denizens like Cabo, Vallarta, San Miguel de Allende, the Riveria Maya and Puerto Penasco, or do you seek the “up and coming” locales like Rosarito, La Paz, Loreto, Manzanillo, Mazatlan, Huatulco and Ixtapa/Zihuataneho?
 All of these markets will attract a particular buyer based on their personal preference AND their price point.
 The latter criteria will become an increasingly important component in the selection of where to buy, where to invest.